Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 - **ESP32 (V1.x) version [T-A7670X][1]/[T-A7608X][4]  known issue**
   - When using battery power mode, BOARD_POWERON_PIN (IO12) must be set to a high level after ESP32 starts, otherwise a reset will occur.
+  - Modem cannot be put into sleep mode when powered by USB-C. For a solution, see [here](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/blob/main/examples/ModemSleep/README.MD)

 - **Can't turn on the phone after connecting the battery for the first time?**
   - This is due to the characteristics of the onboard battery over-discharge and over-charge chip.
 It cannot be turned on when the battery is connected for the first time.
 This can be solved by inserting a USB charger or reconnecting the battery.
 For details, please see the remarks on [page 4](https://www.lcsc.com/datasheet/lcsc_datasheet_2010160933_Shenzhen-Fuman-Elec-DW06D_C82123.pdf) of the datasheet.